zirpo/auto-blogger-repo/memory-bank/progress.md

 - The index page correctly lists all blog posts.
 - Individual post pages are rendered correctly using the base layout.
 - The "About Me" page has been created and linked in the navigation.
+- The "Now" page has been created and linked in the navigation, with appropriate styling.

 ## What's Left to Build
 - The project is currently a minimal viable product.